We all know the importance of a credit score to one’s financial health and stability.

 18. Having a Big Bank Balance Equals a Good Credit Score

 A correlation between savings and credit score is a possibility, but your bank balance does not dictate your credit score in any way.
 Even with a huge bank balance, you can still end up with a poor credit score of 350.
-Bank balance is not accounted for when calculating an individual’s credit score.
+The bank balance is not accounted for when calculating an individual’s credit score.

 19. The Credit Score You Check Is What Your Lenders Will See